-September is a stunning period to road trip Brazil because of the not-at-all-pastel blossoms.
-In this season, the Ipê Amarelo splashes gold on central Brazil’s horizon.
+September is a stunning period for a road trip in Brazil because of the not-at-all-pastel blossoms.
+This season, the Ipê Amarelo splashes gold on central Brazil’s horizon.
 It’s a spectacle.
-Scanning the yellow canopy above though, something else that dangled below, caught my eye.
+Scanning the yellow canopy above, though, something else that dangled below caught my eye.

 The Guaxe’s nest is an intricate jenga of sticks.
 It hangs up to half a metre long and is hooked on a tree’s low-hanging branches.